The Internet Society has an ambitious interconnection and traffic exchange (ITE) program

 © 2017 Internet Society (ISOC) – Universidad Carlos III de Madrid (UC3M).
 All rights reserved

-The ARDA data is also made possible by PCH (for making BGP routing data publicly available) and INX-ZA (for hosting the ARDA).
+We acknowledge PCH for making BGP routing data publicly available and INX-ZA for hosting the ARDA.